dankmemesaregoodmemestrustme/dankmemesaregoodmemestrustme.github.io/_posts/2016-09-29-Blogging-lesson-3-Making-the-tables-look-pretty.md

     <th>What will I change for next time?
 How will I improve my learning?</th>
   </tr>
   <tr>
     <td>Next time I will use more varied techniques to try to gain a wider understanding.
-To do better next time, I will take some responsible riska to benefit my blog in the end.</td>
+To do better next time, I will take some responsible risks to benefit my blog in the end.</td>
   </tr>
 </table>